Lumbago With Sciatica: Treating The Pain

 Back pain is one of the most common reasons for seeking medical attention.
 It’s also one of the most frustrating because there are so many different types of low back pain.

-So how do you know which type of treatment is right for you?
+So, how do you know which type of treatment is right for you?

 Back pain and sciatica pain are two common conditions that can be treated naturally.
 If you suffer from either of these symptoms, you’re not alone.
 According to the National Center for Complementary and Integrative Health, back pain and sciatica affect tens of millions of Americans each year.

-Sciatica causes and symptoms
+Sciatica causes and symptoms.

 Sciatica is a condition that affects the nerves that run down the spine and legs.
 You may experience pain in your lower back, buttock, or leg if you suffer from sciatica.
-This pain can cause you to limp, and in some cases, it may be so severe that you cannot walk.
+This pain can cause you to limp; in some cases, it may be so severe that you cannot walk.

 This condition can often be caused by repetitive tasks, such as sitting at a computer, lifting something heavy, or driving for long periods.